Sopik, Finiq

 Sopik is a village in the former commune of Livadhe, Vlorë County, southern Albania.
 At the 2015 local government reform it became a subdivision of the municipality of Finiq.
 A 1993 study by Leonidas Kallivretakis found that the total population of the commune was 889, all Orthodox Albanians.
+Sopik has been effected heavily by immigration, in 2022 there were around 100 inhabitants in the village and only 11 children.